The Top 10 Healthcare Systems in the World 2022

 The UK has the tenth best healthcare system in the world.
 The different countries of the UK – England, Scotland, Wales, and Northern Ireland – will have their own systems of healthcare but they are all publicly funded.

 Medical facilities across the UK are generally of a high standard and medical staff are well-trained and knowledgeable.
 Palliative care in the UK has been ranked as the best in the world.
 Most medicines are readily available and there are plenty of pharmacies.
 However, the UK healthcare system does suffer from long wait times, so many people opt for private medical insurance to avoid these.

 Make sure you can always access the best international healthcare with expat health insurance.
 Expatriate Group has over 100,500 customers in 180 countries, delivering the best healthcare to individuals, families, and businesses.
+We now also offer a cashless health insurance solution, ideal for extra peace of mind.
 Get a quote for your medical insurance today.